To homeschool preschool or not to homeschool preschool, that is the question.

 Sorting game with cheap muffin tin from Dollar General and craft balls.
 We talk about colors and size.

 Crafts/Colors: We talk about colors and shapes.
 I love to set her up with a craft while I’m trying to get food prepared or finish up cleaning.
 You can also do crafts using letters.
-The Dollar Store also has great shape educational coloring books.
+The Dollar Store also has great educational coloring books.
 We play with play dough, make puzzles, glue things, and color lots and lots of pictures.
 Easy Peasy (see below) has great educational coloring pages for preschoolers.
+We also picked up some inexpensive muffin tins and craft balls at the Dollar Store to play sorting games.

 Letters: Read books that go through the alphabet.
 These are August favorite books.
 She asks to read them daily and loves learning her letters.
 Our favorite alphabet books are Eating the Alphabet by Lois Ehlert, and Dr. Seuss’s ABC.
 Also, she loves the letter games on Startfall.com.
 Some mornings the first thing out of her mouth before “hi momma” is “can I play my letters game on the computer?”
 How can one say no?